abendigo/abendigo.github.io/_posts/2017-04-09-glitch_com_koa_socket_io.markdown

      }

-In the console section, I saw some errors as I typed, but once I finished editing the file, I saw the packages get isntalled.
+In the console section, I saw some errors as I typed, but once I finished editing the file, I saw the packages get installed.
 Sweet!

 I added [koa-static][static], middleware to server static assets, and socket.io while I was here, ending up with: